-Acts 9:26 — And when he (Paul) had come to Jerusalem, he was trying to associate with the disciples; and they were all afraid of him, not believing that he was a disciple.
+And when he (Paul) had come to Jerusalem, he was trying to associate with the disciples; and they were all afraid of him, not believing that he was a disciple.- Acts 9:26

 Barnabas opened his home and his heart to the friendless Paul.
-Once Barnabas was convinced of the reality of Paul’s conversion, Barnabas brought Paul to the Peter.
+Convinced of the reality of Paul’s conversion, Barnabas brought Paul to the Peter.
 Once Peter was convinced of Paul’s sincerity, Peter brought Paul into his home (Galatians 1:18).

 Thanks to Barnabas’ intervention, Paul preached in Jerusalem.
-But his preaching provoked so much trouble, the disciples sent Paul to Tarsus where he lived in obscurity for several years—until Barnabas intervenes again.
+But his preaching provoked so much trouble, the disciples sent Paul to Tarsus.
+Paul lived there in obscurity for several years—until Barnabas intervened again.

-At this point in the story, believers were scattered because of the persecution.
-Some of them went to Antioch where they preached the gospel to both Jews and Gentiles, converting large numbers of Gentiles.
+At this point in the story, believers fled Jerusalem because of the persecution.
+Some of them went to Antioch, where large numbers of Gentiles converted.

-When news of Gentile conversions reached Jerusalem, the apostles were suspicious.
+When news of Gentile conversions reached Jerusalem, the leaders were skeptical.
 They sent Barnabas to make inquiries and report back (Acts 11:19-24).
 Barnabas’ verdict was reassuring:

-The church in Antioch grew rapidly and quickly surpassed the Jerusalem church in size and influence.
+The church in Antioch grew so rapidly it quickly surpassed the Jerusalem church in size and influence.
 But the success of the church apparently burdened Barnabas.
 Barnabas decided he needed help.
-And because his goal was good, not glory, he went to Tarsus to look for his old friend, Paul (aka Saul).
+Because his goal was good, not glory, he went to Tarsus to look for his old friend, Paul (aka Saul).
 Paul had been in obscurity during this time.
-And we have Barnabas to thank for bringing him back on the world stage.
+We have Barnabas to thank for bringing him back on the world stage.

-Notice that Barnabas set aside his own ambition to encourage another to use his gifts.
-Barnabas could have remained center stage at Antioch, growing a church around his teaching.
+Barnabas set aside his own ambition to encourage another to use his gifts.
+Barnabas could have remained on center stage at Antioch, growing a church around his teaching.
 But he realized he needed help to bring the saints in Antioch to full maturity, so he went looking for another person more gifted than he.
-Together he and Paul taught them about Christ.
+Together, he and Paul taught them about Christ.

-About this time a famine spread through the region (Acts 11:27-30), and the Christians in Antioch sent a contribution to the Christians in Judea in care of Barnabas and Paul.
-When Barnabas and Paul returned to Antioch after delivering their gift, they bring with them John Mark who would later author one of the gospels.
+About this time, a famine spread through the region (Acts 11:27-30).
+The Christians in Antioch sent a contribution to the Christians in Judea in care of Barnabas and Paul.
+When Barnabas and Paul returned to Antioch after delivering their gift, they bring with them John Mark, who would later author one of the gospels.

-Paul & Barnabus continue their ministry at Antioch until God sends them to evangelize the west (Acts 13:1-5).
-They take John Mark with them as their helper.
-However, John Mark fails to complete the trip (Acts 13:13-15).
-Evidently John Mark either could not take the pressure or lacked the faithfulness to persist in the journey.
-For whatever reason he turned back, leaving Paul & Barnabas to finish alone.
+Paul and Barnabas continued their ministry at Antioch until God sent them to evangelize the west (Acts 13:1-5).
+They took John Mark with them as their helper.
+However, John Mark failed to complete the trip (Acts 13:13-15).
+Evidently, John Mark either could not take the pressure or lacked the faithfulness to persist in the journey.
+For whatever reason he turned back, leaving Paul and Barnabas to finish alone.

-The two return to Antioch, and after a brief respite, Paul proposed that they revisit the churches in Asia.
-This trip would be Paul’s second missionary journey that was to have such far-reaching results, and through which Paul gained his great reputation.
-But this time Barnabas didn’t go with him.
+The two returned to Antioch.
+After a brief respite, Paul proposed they revisit the churches in Asia.
+This trip was Paul’s second missionary journey which had far-reaching results, and gave Paul his great reputation.
+But this time, Barnabas didn’t go with him.

 Barnabas gave up his chance for fame to help others become great.
 Silas went down in history as Paul’s companion, because Barnabas was more concerned with good than glory.
 Mark was a loser in Paul’s eyes, but through Barnabas’ support John Mark played a great role in Christian history — authoring the first gospel.

 John Mark later came to Rome as Paul’s associate.
-After Paul’s martyrdom he became Peter’s colleague, and wrote the Gospel that bears his name from Peter’s recollections.
+After Paul’s martyrdom, Mark became Peter’s colleague, and wrote the Gospel that bears his name from Peter’s recollections.
 According to tradition, John Mark became the founder and bishop of the church in Alexandria, North Africa.
 There’s another great leader of the faith for whom we have Barnabas to thank.

 Luke’s description of Barnabas proved quite apt.
 Barnabas “was a good man, full of the Holy Spirit and faith.”
 People come and go, and most of their achievements are forgotten.
-But the good that Barnabas did went on forever — he nurtured the ministries of both the Apostle Paul and John Mark.
-Without Barnabas — someone who looked for good and not glory — the world would have been a darker place.
+But the good that Barnabas did went on forever.
+He nurtured the ministries of both the Apostle Paul and John Mark.
+Without Barnabas — someone who looked for good, not glory — the world would have been a darker place.